skaya/angular-on-rails/README.md

 ```

-Do the following to get a filtered list of components which could be bootstrapped with no errors:
+Here is how to use this helper to get a filtered list of components which could be bootstrapped with no errors:
 1. Import the helper to the `app.module.ts`
 2. Create a new instance of the helper's Class.
 3. Pass a list of all components to the helper's setter